Custom Claim

 /authorizeendpoint to start OIDC authorization. -

-Provide workflow, client ID, and OIDC app name as shown below.
+Provide workflow (required for script-based), client ID, and OIDC app name as shown below.

 -